 We are proud to present a unique winter season, where you combine work and play throughout the entire season on our English spoken IASI level 1 & 2 ski instructor internship in Haute-Nendaz with the option to also become a dual instructor by taking your snowboard level 1 in March.
 You will live in Nendaz, which lays right in the heart of the world-renowned 4 Vallées ski resort, one of the worlds most famous and biggest ski resorts offering some of the best and most varied terrain in the world.

-From the beginning of December and onwards, you will participate in our season long, fully English, IASI level 1+2 ski instructor internship, which is designed to prepare you for work as an instructor in a ski school in Switzerland.
+From the end of November and onwards, you will participate in our season long, fully English, IASI level 1+2 ski instructor internship, which is designed to prepare you for work as an instructor in a ski school in Switzerland.
 To make the most of the entire winter out here in Nendaz, unique to this resort, there’s also the possibility of getting a level 1 Snowboard qualification.
 So if you’re looking to further your ski career after your winter in Nendaz, signing up to this add-on option will allow you to be more employable to future prospective employers with a second discipline as well.

 As a part of the course, you will receive a full season lift pass, organised season accommodation with one month included, 250+ hours of training, an outdoor first aid course, french lessons, a fitness program, freestyle and mountain safety training, video analysis, and much more.
 In short; with comfort in our highly experienced trainers from Sommet et Neige, we guarantee that this will be your life’s most developing ski experience packed with high fives and fun!